Most of the New Zealand Government's commercial forestry assets are managed by Crown Forestry.

 The Crown Forestry team is based in Wellington and Rotorua.
-Staff carry out strategic, business and financial planning, modelling and auditing of the forestry assets.
+Staff carry out strategic, business, and financial planning, and modelling and auditing of the forestry assets.
 The day-to-day operational management of most of the forest estate is outsourced to forest management companies.

 The team consults with stakeholders and interested groups such as leaseholders, iwi, the Office of Treaty Settlements, and commercial forestry companies.

 Crown Forestry was created when Māori forest lessors wanted to retain direct links with the Minister when the Government proposed assigning their leases to the then newly formed Forestry Corporation in the late 1980s.

 Other Crown forestry assets were subsequently added to Crown Forestry:

 - in 2001, when the residual business of the Forestry Corporation was wound up